-A leader who identifies potential causes in her leadership habits shouldn’t take it personally.
-A leader who reacts by suggesting that burnout is sign of weakness or failure perpetuates burnout’s causes, increasing turnover, loss of credibility, and their related costs.
+A leader who identifies potential causes in her leadership habits shouldn’t take them personally.
+A leader who reacts by suggesting that burnout is a sign of weakness or failure perpetuates burnout’s causes, increasing turnover, loss of credibility, and their related costs.

 And while a vacation may seem like the way to recover energy, excitement, or intuitiveness as an employee or a leader, it requires more than that.

 For executive leaders, in addition to creating space for transparency with their teams, a proven practice is the bringing in of a trained perspective from an objective 3rd party to provide honest assessment, encouragement, and suggestions for change.